Coloured hand blenders – red, white, or pink ?

 ?
 Which hand blender colour is your favourite ?

-Our top choices for the best hand blenders to buy are all available in white, except the Bamix gastro 200 and 350 ( only a light grey or black), and the Braun MQ 9087x (only in silver).
+Our top choices for the best hand blenders to buy are all available in white, except the Bamix gastro 200 and 350 ( only a light grey or black), and the Braun MQ 9087x (black and silver).
 The Bamix SwissLine and Superbox winners are also available in many other colours.

 You get two colour choices in one category here!
 Light (a paler baby pink) or dark (usually raspberry pink).
 We love both of these.
 Bamix Colorline is essentially the Swissline range but with 18 different colours – baby pink is one.
 There’s a company called Emperial that does a baby pink 3 in 1 juicer, blender, mixer, very inexpensive on amazon!
 It’s probably aimed at the ‘my first blender’ girly market.
 There are also a lot of little cheap pink mini frothers around.